-There are various types of expansion cards that are used to enhance the existing functions in a PC.
-One example of an expansion card is an audio/ sound card which enables the PC to play music.
-The audio card converts digital data to analogue sound waves which we can then hear.
+There are various types of expansion cards that are used to enhance the existing functions of a PC.
+One example of an expansion card is an audio/ sound card that enables the PC to play music.
+The audio card converts digital data to analog sound waves which we can then hear.
 The sound card also enables the recording of audio from a microphone.
-With an audio card in place certain programs used to edit videos and audios can work well.
+With an audio card in place, certain programs used to edit videos and audio can work well.
 The same is also true for game equipment and any other kind of software that plays audio.

 Choosing a good graphics card for your PC

 In a gaming PC, the bandwidth is more important than the memory size.
-For a 1920×1080 monitor for instance, a high end graphics card that comes with a significantly big memory size is good.
+For a 1920×1080 monitor, for instance, a high-end graphics card that comes with a significantly big memory size is good.
 If a gamer has a display with a smaller resolution his concern should be the bandwidth and not with their memory size.
-Bandwidth differs with graphics cards of different prices and performance.
+Bandwidth differs with graphics cards of different prices and performances.